farsonJava/catalog/README.md

 # Challenges
 ## Understanding the client model and HTTP to control the flow of java servlet programs by secure session handling

-Although HTTP methods are stateless, they suggest a client model.
+Although HTTP is stateless, it can suggest a client model.
 In order to become comfortable with the servlet API and have command over the control flow of your program it's important to distinguish between the various components of an HTTP request including headers, body, and cookies.